COMMENT: Romania’s foreign debt, reserves and gold during the pandemic

 Source: Computed based on BNR’s database; GDP figure from INS for 2019 is provisional and for 2020 is an unofficial estimation.

 There are currently intense debates in Romanian society regarding the current level of the external debt, about the fact that such a large debt was run up mainly for consumption rather than for investments, the cost of borrowing from abroad rather than accessing the EU funds designated for Romania and, more importantly, on who is going to pay this sizeable debt.
-The most striking feature of the Romanian debt is the increase of its public share, which is the external debt contracted directly by the Ministry of Public Finance and the local public administrations (€49.1bn as of end-September 2020 compared to €39.4bn as of end-2019).
+The most striking feature of the Romanian debt is the increase of its public share, which is the external debt contracted directly by the Ministry of Public Finance and the local public administrations (€49.1bn as of end-September 2020 compared with €39.4bn as of end-2019).

-Source: Computed based on BNR’s data base
+Source: Computed based on BNR’s database

 This debate is not something new.
 Even during the socialist era, the level of external debt was a clear concern for large segments of population.
 During the recent publication of some of the Securitate (secret services) files, one case came to light about a protest in Brasov by ordinary citizens regarding the high level of foreign debt in 1981 (see Fig. 1 left).